celiatorras/CGR_routing/ion_bpv6/aux_files/README.txt

 configure.ac:      ./
 ipnfw.c            ./bpv6/ipn/
 libcgr.c:          ./bpv6/cgr/
+Makefile.am:       ./
 Makefile.noBP:     ./

 The Unibo-CGR's root directory must be inserted under ./bpv6/cgr/ (next to libcgr.c).

 In ION 4.0.0, by default, dependency tracking in the Makefile is disabled, which prevents the "make" command from intercepting changes made in the header files (e.g. to switch on/off Unibo-CGR's optional features), which is inconvenient and error prone.
-Therefore, we have inserted here the solution provided to us by Patricia Lindner, of Ohio University, which consists of the following files: Makefile.noBP, bpv6_Makefile, configure.ac.
-Note that bpv7_Makefile compiles Unibo-CGR with the RGR and CGRR extensions.
+Therefore, we have inserted here the solution provided to us by Patricia Lindner, of Ohio University, which consists of the following files: Makefile.am, Makefile.noBP, bpv6_Makefile, configure.ac.
+Note that bpv6_Makefile compiles Unibo-CGR with the RGR and CGRR extensions.

 After having copyed the auxiliary files and the unibo-CGR directory, you can compile (and install) with this sequence of commands: autoreconf -fi && ./configure --enable-bpv6 && make && make install